 Instead of dwelling on past mistakes, they learn from them and move on, so they can enjoy the happy moments in the present.
 They’re not worried about the future or their death, because they understand life is short and that they still must follow their own roadmap.

 Sounds good, doesn’t it?

-By default, these 3 lessons are way too little to convey the goodness of this book and its summary on Blinkist.
+By default, these 3 lessons are way too little to convey the goodness of The Psychology of Winning and its summary on Blinkist.
 Of course I’ll be cut short when there are 10 lessons in the book.

 The summary is very very thorough and it feels like there are way more than 10 things in there.
 I remember researching a lot and listing out the 10 specific things separately, maybe I’ll share them as a bonus some time 🙂

 In the meantime, I highly suggest you go on Blinkist and read this summary.
 It feels like a very comprehensive read about positive psychology and has a lot more power to help you create a positive mindset than most of the other books in this field.

 What else can you learn from the blinks?

 - How self-projection works and what Neil Armstrong has got to do with it

 - What a winner will tell you, if you ask them what they’re up to